• Skip to primary navigation

 …but don’t buy all the marketing hype they’re giving you.

 A lot of times I find people purchase a VPN service and then complain about their internet speeds.
-There are a number of different factors that could contribute to this, but an easy one is connecting to a server that is physically near you.
+Several different factors could contribute to this, but an easy one is connecting to a server that is physically near you.

 Don’t be wowed by big server numbers with VPN providers.